Andrew Johnson's drunken vice-presidential inaugural address

-Andrew Johnson was intoxicated when he made his inaugural address as vice president of the United States under Abraham Lincoln on March 4, 1865.
-Multiple sources suggest Johnson had been drunk for at least a week prior, he drank heavily the night before the inauguration, and he consumed either three glasses of whisky or one glass of French brandy the morning of the ceremony.
-Witnesses variously described Johnson's speech as hostile, inane, incoherent, repetitive, self-aggrandizing, and sloppy.
-He kissed the Bible when he took the oath of office, and was unable to administer the oath of office to incoming Senators due to his inebriation.
+Andrew Johnson was drunk when he made his inaugural address as vice president of the United States on March 4, 1865.
+Multiple sources suggest Johnson had been under the influence for at least a week prior to the inauguration, that he drank heavily the night before the inauguration, and that he consumed either three glasses of whiskey or a glass of French brandy the morning of the ceremony.
+Correspondents for the Times of London, Washington Star, New York Herald, New-York Tribune, and the Cincinnati Enquirer variously described Johnson's speech as hostile, inane, incoherent, repetitive, self-aggrandizing, and sloppy.
+He kissed the Bible when he took the oath of office and in his drunken state was unable to administer the oath of office to incoming United States Senators.
+The incident was partially covered up, and newspapers selectively glossed over the speech or claimed it could not be clearly heard.
+There are no substantive claims in either primary or secondary sources that Johnson was sober at his inauguration as Lincoln's vice-president; some later biographers claimed the incident was the result of an unlucky one-off overdose of medicinal whiskey, unrepresentative of Johnson's conduct generally.

-The incident was partially covered up, although some New York and Cincinnati newspapers and The Times of London covered the story honestly.
-Other newspapers glossed over the speech or claimed it could not be heard clearly.
-There is no known surviving verbatim transcript.
+There is no known surviving transcript of Johnson's address.
 The editors of the Congressional Globe were persuaded to use a more dignified fantasy rendition of the speech.
 Lincoln was present for the second half of the speech and on the way to his own swearing-in told the inaugural marshal not to let Johnson speak outside.
-Lincoln later pointed out to Johnson that Frederick Douglass was in the audience; Douglass described Johnson's reaction and his drunkenness in his third autobiography Life and Times of Frederick Douglass.
+Lincoln later pointed out to Johnson that Frederick Douglass was in the audience; Douglass described Johnson's reaction and his drunkenness in his third autobiography, Life and Times of Frederick Douglass.
+Among many other accounts of the speech, the Secretary of the Navy, Gideon Welles, described Johnson as "drunk" in his diary, later striking out that single word and replacing it with "under the influence of stimulants."